 This course is an advanced study of marketing systems in the American economy.
 Included is the identification of the activities involved in the flow of goods among manufacturers, brokers, wholesalers, retailers, and consumers.
 Specifically, the elements of the Marketing Mix and their role in strategically positioning the firm is closely examined.
 Also, the nature of demand, costs and pricing, business models, channel theory, product theory, and sales promotion are presented.
-Every other year, (odd years).
+Odd years.